 Reverend Troy Perry deserves and is owed credit for establishing inclusive Christianity dedicated to LGBTQ rights.
 In October 1968, he founded the Metropolitan Community Church.
 The “MCC,” without question, is the most important LGBTQ church both historically and presently.
 Its impact was immediate.
 After six weeks, the church moved out of Reverend Troy Perry’s living room into a theater that housed 600 people, and, by 1971, the MCC bought its own church with room for over 1,000 people.
 Now, the MCC has over 400,000 members and 222 member congregations in 37 countries in every continent but Antarctica.

-Reverened Troy Perry, originally from Florida, grew up a Southern Baptist.
+Reverend Troy Perry was raised in Florida and grew up a Southern Baptist.
 He experienced the radicalization of Christian fundamentalists in his young life.
-When he was 13 years old, during an altar call, he was pushed into a snake-handling, Christian religion.
-In 2019, when reflected on the experience, he said, “I thought, if I've got to pick up a snake to go to Heaven, I'm going to bust Hell wide open because I am not going to handle snakes.”
-While he was ordained a minister at 15 years old, he knew once he left his home that he was onto something greater, something that would forever change the Christian religion.
+When he was 13 years old, he was pushed into a snake-handling, Christian religion during an altar call.
+In 2019, when he reflected on the experience, he said, “I thought, if I've got to pick up a snake to go to Heaven, I'm going to bust Hell wide open because I am not going to handle snakes.”
+While he was ordained a minister at 15 years old, he knew once he left his home that he was onto something greater, something that would forever change Christianity.